P-Tziatzios/ED_Java_Evaluation_Test/README.md

 At the moment Users are unable to register their Age.
 For this exercise add an age Attribute to the users.
 To complete this task the candidate should implement all the necessary changes in the frontend, the backend and the database.

-### Extra Credit Exercise
+### Extra Credit Exercise (Optional)

-This Exercise is optional and is designed to give credits for design and logical thinking.
+This Exercise is designed to give credits for design and logical thinking.
 To score points the candidate should implement an export functionality for the Transactions listed in an Account.
 The candidate is free to use any libraries and can implement it in any way.
 The only conditions in place are the following: